dimitriaguera/Scroll-Sub-Menu/README.md

 ### Statefull plugin

-ScrollSubMenu is a statefull plugin that creates SubMenu instances for each element.
+ScrollSubMenu is a statefull plugin that creates **SubMenu** instances for each element.

+SubMenu instance object is stored on `data.subMenuPlugin.subMenuInstance` property of the jQuery target element.

 For example :

 ```html